-Eight days later-

 “Thank you.”
 With his heartfelt gratitude, he walked over to the kitchen chimney and dropped the ring into the house.

-An old man was sitting at his desk, reading over reports sent to him by the leaders of the Mystiks Guild.
+An old man sat at his desk, reading over reports sent to him by the leaders of the Mystiks Guild.

-His eyes were scanning over the dozens of reports, while his marble arm was scrawling notes deftly on a separate piece of paper.
+His eyes mindlessly scanned over the dozens of reports, while his marble arm was scrawling notes deftly on a separate piece of paper.